tibs/redis-talk/story.rst

 ------------------

-My particular interest is in its use as a persistence mechanism for use with Python.
+My interest in mainly in using the key-value store as a persistence mechanism for Python.

+..
+Being a key-value store also puts it in the No-SQL "family" (although that's not particularly interesting to me).

 ------------------

-Like the Tardis (!) this means that it can communicate data across time and
+Like the Tardis (!) it can communicate data across time and space:
-space:

 * across time - a program can save data and re-acquire it later on, in a separate run of the process (or after a crash)